 Learning Objectives - After this course, you should be able to:

 - Identify and design the components of a permanent, habitable tensioned membrane structure.

 - Review the sustainability engineered into these monolithic structures including energy efficiency, daylighting, and fire safety.

 - Integrate components such as windows, doors, lobbies, and interior partitions within a self-supporting framed structure all within a system that is designed for the maximum reduction of construction waste and transportation costs.

 - Discuss the flexibility, cost-effectiveness, and durability of these structures.

-Tension-membrane buildings provide an opportunity for a new sustainable design approach for any building program that requires column-free and open-span floor plates.
-New tension-membrane buildings are sited in deserts as well as snow-covered mountains with segmented grace.
+Tensioned membrane buildings provide an opportunity for a new sustainable design approach for any building program that requires column-free and open-span floor plates.
+New tensioned membrane buildings are sited in deserts as well as snow-covered mountains with segmented grace.
 These buildings can provide instant, cost-effective alternatives to conventional construction, for facilities that range from dormitories, churches, and offices, to gymnasiums.
-Tension-membrane structures have been around since the 1960s, often used by the military.
+Tensioned membrane structures have been around since the 1960s, often used by the military.
 When oil and gas companies required shelters for both arctic and desert climates that could be easily transported across the world, engineers developed an energy-efficient portable building system.

-This article will review the aesthetics and attributes of tension-membrane buildings and provide information on how they can fit into a sustainable design portfolio in any climate, delivering energy efficiency and durability for clients who need affordable and immediate building solutions with an optional insulation package.
+This course will review the aesthetics and attributes of tensioned membrane buildings and provide information on how they can fit into a sustainable design portfolio in any climate, delivering energy efficiency and durability for clients who need affordable and immediate building solutions with an optional insulation package.

-Illuminated, permanent and habitable, this structure is an example of a tension-membrane building at sunrise.
+Illuminated, permanent and habitable, this structure is an example of a tensioned membrane building at sunrise.

 Photo: Sprung Instant Structures, Inc.